Digital Nomad Life in Enoshima, Japan

 What do people find most challenging about the culture in Enoshima?

 "Expats in Enoshima often find the language barrier to be the most challenging aspect of the local culture.
 Japanese is a complex language with three different writing systems, and while some locals speak English, it is not widely spoken outside of major cities.
 Another challenge is understanding and adhering to the numerous social norms and etiquette rules that are deeply ingrained in Japanese culture.
 These can range from how to properly exchange business cards, to the correct way to bathe in a public bathhouse, to the expectation of gift-giving in certain situations.
 The work culture in Japan can also be a challenge for expats.
 The Japanese are known for their strong work ethic, often working long hours and rarely taking vacations.
 This can be a stark contrast to the work-life balance that expats are used to in their home countries.
 Additionally, the concept of "omotenashi" or Japanese hospitality can be difficult for expats to fully grasp.
 This cultural concept involves anticipating the needs of others and providing service without expectation of reward.
 While it is highly valued in Japan, it can be seen as overly formal or even intrusive by those unfamiliar with the culture.
 Finally, adjusting to the food can also be a challenge for some expats.
 While Japanese cuisine is internationally renowned, it is also quite different from Western food.
-Some expats may struggle with the prevalence of seafood, the use of unfamiliar ingredients, and the different methods of preparation and presentation," remarked one foreigner who made the move to Enoshima.
+Some expats may struggle with the prevalence of seafood, the use of unfamiliar ingredients, and the different methods of preparation and presentation," said one expat who made the move to Enoshima.

 What residency documents or visas did I need if I will be in Enoshima for a while?

 "If you are planning to stay in Enoshima for an extended period, you will need to obtain a visa.
 The type of visa you need depends on the purpose of your stay.
 For example, if you are going to work, you will need a working visa.
 If you are going to study, you will need a student visa.
 In addition to the visa, you will also need a valid passport.
 Your passport should be valid for the entire duration of your stay in Japan.
 Once you arrive in Japan, you will need to apply for a Residence Card.
 This card serves as your ID in Japan and is required for various procedures such as opening a bank account or getting a cell phone contract.
 If you plan to stay in Japan for more than 90 days, you are required to register your address with the local municipal office and this will be recorded on your Residence Card.
-Please note that visa requirements can change, so it's always a good idea to check with the nearest Japanese embassy or consulate before you travel," explained one expat living in Enoshima, Japan.
+Please note that visa requirements can change, so it's always a good idea to check with the nearest Japanese embassy or consulate before you travel," explained one person living in Enoshima, Japan.

 Get Quote